Who Will Score a Goal in the NHL Today - November 17?

 Who Will Score a Goal in the NHL Today? - November 17

-Who's a good bet score in the NHL on Friday?
-There are three games on the slate, and a full list of anytime goal-scorer odds is offered in this article.
+Who's likely to score in the NHL on Friday?
+There are three games on the calendar, and a full list of anytime goal-scorer odds is available here.

 Get tickets for any NHL game this season at Ticketmaster!